 Go to a sports game and teach your child how to keep score.
 If your child is a fan of a team or specific player, have them design their own player card or a big sign (with a slogan) that you can bring to the game.

-You could play mini putt and teach your child how to keep score.
+You could play mini golf and teach your child how to keep score.
 This is great practice if they are learning about negative numbers.
+We have some wonderful mini golf courses in Canada.

 Go to the beach and challenge your child to make a sandcastle with specific dimensions (use area/perimeter) or different shapes, such as pentagons or parallelograms.